-The Castle (Map 5) This was the first habitation of the Earthfriends after their arrival on Erresea.
+This was the first habitation of the Earthfriends after their arrival on Erresea.
 About 300 years ago it was converted into a dummy reposit-ory for the Heart in order to fool enemies and casual treasure hunters.
 The Heart and the greater part of the Earthfriend community moved to nearby Rammas, although the upper levels of the complex were still used as lodgings for low-level Earthfriends.
 All was well until a bizarre and fatal occurrence put an end to it.
 The other Earthfriends sealed the dungeon, abandoning it to its fate.
-150 years ago, Almeris and a small group of Black Islanders penetrated the dungeon, but none re-emerged re-emerged.
+150 years ago, Almeris and a small group of Black Islanders penetrated the dungeon, but none

-The outer defences of the castle are ruined and vary between 15 and

 The outer defences of the castle are ruined and vary between 15 and 20 feet in height.
 Features of the castles and its surrounds (see Map 5).

+20 feet in height.
+Features of the castles and its surrounds (see Map 5).

 A. The Dam.
 Supplements the meagre fresh water supply of the castle well.
 The pool so formed is about 15' deep and stocked with fish.

 B. Castle Gatehouse.
 Only the outer walls stand (up to 40').

 C. Ruined Chapel.
 Imparts a feeling of desolation and desecration to a LG cleric on entering.
-Formerly dedicated to the LG deity of the Earth-friends, the chapel has fallen into extreme disrepair; the marble altar at the western end having become green and slimed.
+Formerly dedicated to the LG deity of the Earthfriends, the chapel has fallen into extreme disrepair; the marble altar at the western end having become green and slimed.
 The floor has been churned up badly - as if by the footprints of some giant, hooved creature.
 Unusually, the prints do not extend beyond the chapel doorway.
-At night, the temple is haunted by a...>
+At night, the temple is haunted by a...

-BUGGANE (Minor Demon) Frequency: Rare Armour Class: 0 Move: 15' Hit Dice: 8 No of Attacks: 2 (bull) or 1 (ram) Size: Large Damage: 2-12/2-12 (bull) or 3-24 (ram) Alignment: CE Intelligence: Low
+BUGGANE (Minor Demon)

+Frequency: Rare Armour Class: 0 Move: 15' Hit Dice: 8

+No of Attacks: 2 (bull) or 1 (ram)

+Size: Large Damage: 2-12/2-12 (bull) or 3-24 (ram)

+Alignment: CE Intelligence: Low

 Asustren has dominion over these creatures and may place one in any temple of LG alignment that falls into disrepair in order to discourage rebuilding.
 It will not leave the building that it is supposed to guard.
 It appears either as a giant black bull or as a giant black ram and may change between forms as will.
 (MM p12 bull, p81 ram, giant).
-This particular specimen, since it is a relative back water, only has eight hit D. All along this wall are piles of small rocks with decayed timber, tiles etc, the remains of a number of rather flimsy lean-tos.
-E. Castle Well.
-Now a shaft 180' deep and surrounded by a 5' wall.
+This particular specimen, since it is a relative back water, only has eight hit tiles etc, the remains of a number of rather flimsy lean-tos.